← Back to Articles

 1. Choose a healthy leaf and cut it near the base.

-2. Let the cutting callous for 1–2 days to prevent rotting.
+2. Let the cutting callous for 1–2 days to prevent rot.

-3. Place the cutting in water, cut-side down.
-Submerge only the bottom inch.
+3. Place the cutting in a jar of water, cut-side down (submerge only the bottom inch).

-4. Set the jar in bright, indirect light (not direct sun).
+4. Keep the jar in bright, indirect light — never direct sun.

-7. Pot the cutting in soil when roots are 1–2 inches long.
+7. Transfer to soil when roots are established.

 1. Cut a healthy leaf into 3–4 inch sections.

-2. Let each piece dry and callous for 1–2 days.
+2. Let each cutting dry and callous for 1–2 days.

-3. Plant each section upright in moist cactus soil (cut end down).
+3. Plant sections upright in well-draining succulent/cactus soil (cut end down).

 4. Water lightly and place in bright, indirect light.

-4. Replant each section in its own pot with fresh soil.
+4. Replant each section in a fresh pot with well-draining soil.

-5. Water lightly and keep in indirect light.
+5. Water lightly and keep in bright, indirect light.

 Tips for Success